doughodson/OpenEaaglesExamples/README.md

 * mainPuzzle2 -- Another problem solver example (15 block puzzle)

-* mainSim1 -- A very simple simulation built with and only with Eaagles classes
+* mainSim1 -- A very simple simulation built with and only with oe classes.
+Includes a variety of examples.

-* mainSim2 -- Same as mainSim1 except multiple vehicles flying routes

-* mainSim3 -- Same as mainSim2 except the vehicle can be flown with a joystick and supports the JSBSim model
+* mainSim2 -- Same as mainSim2 except the vehicle can be flown with a joystick and supports the JSBSim model

-* mainSim4 -- simulation that display all players on a map
+* mainSim3 -- simulation that display all players on a map

-* mainSim4-qt -- simulation that display all players on a map using a Qt-based GUI
+* mainSim3-qt -- simulation that display all players on a map using a Qt-based GUI

 * mainTerrain -- Displays terrain elevation data

 * mainUbf1 -- A version of 'mainCockpit' used to test UBF behaviors

 Example GUI Applications
 ------------------------